-For observers to assess the quality of their data in (near-)real-time
+For observers to assess the quality of their SpeX or iSHELL data in

-and make better informed decisions, the IRTF implemented
+(near-)real-time and make better informed decisions, the IRTF

-software reads the FITS file headers and determines if sufficient data
+observations, the software reads the FITS file headers and determines

-are available to run a scripted version of Spextool.
-The extracted
+if sufficient data are available to run a scripted version of

-Irtfquicklook runs 24/7, without observer interaction.
-The program
+Quicklook runs 24/7, without observer interaction.
+The program will

-will recognize when an observer logs into the Bigdog user interface,
+recognize when an observer logs into the Bigdog (SpeX) or Cartman

-and when an observer logs out.
-It will automatically change the raw
+(iSHELL) XUI user interface.
+It will automatically change the raw data

-data directory when needed.
-If Irtfquicklook is not running for some
+directory when needed.
+If Quicklook is not running for some reason

-reason (after a computer reboot), the operator will need to
+during observations (after a computer reboot), the operator

 On the xterm, type ssh quicklook@cybele